 Capacity to Provide Improved Access to Markets

 By using a transaction processing system, organizations can tap several markets at once.
 They can offer products and services to a broader market, especially now that most brands employ market penetration strategies.
-Since a transaction processing system can work anywhere, organizations are not limited by geography or language in offering goods and services.
+Since a transaction processing system can work anywhere, organizations are not limited by geography or language when offering goods and services.

 Batch and Real-Time Transaction Processing Systems: What Are They and How Do They Differ?